 If you have a cool skin tone, naturally ash-toned blonde or light-mid brown hair (with no red or gold highlights), and pale blue, green or grey eyes, you have summer coloring.

 If you have a cool skin tone, ash-toned medium to dark brown or black hair with no red or gold highlights, and deep blue, green or brown eyes, you belong to the winter family.

-If you have a warm skin tone and golden blonde or light-medium brown hair with golden highlights, you have spring colouring.
+If you have a warm skin tone and golden blonde or light-medium brown hair with golden highlights, you have spring coloring.
 Spring types may have a mixture of warm and cool elements to their coloring.

-If you have a warm skin tone and red, auburn, dark brown or black hair with red, gold or chestnut highlights, you belong to the autumn color family.
+If you have a warm skin tone and red, auburn, dark brown, or black hair with red, gold, or chestnut highlights, you belong to the autumn color family.
 If you are pale, you probably have freckles.

 Can my color change?